jsm28/c-issues-convert/out_formatted/log_c99.md

 >
 > defines an object-like macro that causes each subsequent instance of the macro
 > name<sup>145\)</sup> to be replaced by the replacement list of preprocessing
-> tokens that constitute the remainder of the directive. <u>The replacement list
+> tokens that constitute the remainder of the directive. <ins>The replacement list
-> is then rescanned for more macro names as specified below.</u>
+> is then rescanned for more macro names as specified below.</ins>

 ---